astropy/astropy/docs/cosmology/index.rst

 A number of additional dark energy models are provided (described below).

-The pre-defined cosmologies described in the `Getting Started`_ section are instances of `LambdaCDM`, and have the same methods.
+The pre-defined cosmologies described in the `Getting Started`_ section are instances of `~astropy.cosmology.core.LambdaCDM`, and have the same methods.
 So we can find the luminosity distance in Mpc to redshift 4 by:

   >>> cosmo.luminosity_distance(4)
   35851.83207231648